DDataRep27/Neural-Network----Forest-Fire/README.md

 # Neural-Network----Forest-Fire

-Prepare a neural network model to predict on the forest fire dataset
+### Predict the burned area of forest fires with Neural Networks